St. George Foreign Currency Account Review

-For those who do business overseas (especially importers and exporters) or have international clients, it can be crucial to have a bank account which carries your foreign currency, to avoid the hassle of transfer and exchange fees.
+For those who do business overseas (especially importers and exporters) or have international clients, it is crucial to have a bank account that carries your foreign currency to avoid the hassle of transfer and exchange costs.
 Also, holding a foreign currency account can help reduce the risk that comes with the standard fluctuations in exchange rates.

 - Account is interest bearing

 - Minimum balance kept must be equivalent to $1000 AUD

 - Minimum transaction size of $25000 AUD equivalent

 - Minimum opening balance of $50000 AUD equivalent

 Features of St. George Foreign Currency Account

 As we discuss the details of St. George’s Foreign Currency Account, it’s important to remember that transaction fees are a normal part of all international banking.
 One of the benefits of a large bank like St. George (which became part of Westpac Group in 2008) is that monthly account keeping fees are eliminated.

 The balance of your foreign currency account will accrue interest, which is credited to your account at the end of each month.
 Interest is calculated daily, based on current rates, and rates will differ based on the currency of your account.

 The interest rate on this account is variable, set by the bank, and is subject to change at any time.
 Interest rates also differ based on the amount of balance kept.
 You will be contacted any time the interest rate changes, but can also find out the current interest rate by contacting St. George’s Investments and Deposits team.